vvoronin96/dc_itmo/README.md

 # dc_itmo
-Hometask for the dc course in ITMO University. image_task for Image Processing course
+Hometask for the dc course in ITMO University. image_task for Image Processing course."\n"
-AML for advanced machine learning course
+AML for advanced machine learning course.